A guide to getting a car loan in Canada

 How does interest work on a car loan?

 Interest is what lenders charge for lending money.
 The interest rate you will be charged is determined by your credit score (At times referred to as your FICO score).
-Your credit score indicates to the lender, the level of risk you pose.
+Your credit score indicates the level of risk you pose to the lender.
 If you have a high score, you will receive a lower interest rate.
 To be approved for a loan, you will want to have a minimum score of around 660, which could mean an interest rate of around 15%.

 Can I refinance a car loan?